lehrblogger/lehrblogger.com-octopress/source/_posts/2011-07-06-the-problem-with-circles-and-the-pleasure-of-carbon-copy.md

 ---
 layout: post
 featured: true
-title: The Problem with Circles and the Pleasure of Carbon Copy
+title: "The Problem with Circles and the Pleasure of Carbon Copy"
 permalink: /2011/07/06/the-problem-with-circles-and-the-pleasure-of-carbon-copy/
 dsq_thread_id:
   - 351705043